Rachelle Thorne, Executive Director

 Former Commissioners & Staff

 These folks have played a vital role in the history of PCPaRC and are forever a part of our family.

 Lauren Griffin, Development Coordinator

 Originally from Wheeling, Lauren graduated from WVU in 2019 with degrees in History and International Studies.
 While serving as an AmeriCorps at Arthurdale Heritage, Lauren got to know Preston County and decided to stick around and join PCPaRC as our Development Coordinator!
 In normal times, Lauren enjoys traveling, cross-stitching, and finding geocaches around Preston.
-Recently she's been helping us out with fundraising and planning the 2021 Dirty Double Gravel Bike Race (more info on that coming soon!).
+Recently she's been helping us out with fundraising and planning the 2021 Dirty Double Gravel Bike Race.

 Michael Bradley, AmeriCorps VISTA, Recreation Engagement Coordinator

 A resident of Kingwood, Mike was drawn to PCPaRC because of his love for the county's rail-trails.
-As our Recreation Engagement Coordinator, Mike works largely towards growing the capacity and sustainability of our Trail Crew and Wellness in the Park program.
+As our Recreation Engagement Coordinator, Mike worked largely towards growing the capacity and sustainability of our Trail Crew and Wellness in the Park program.
 He has experience as a personal trainer at Camp Dawson Event Center, in addition to years of experience in management.
 Mike loves PCPaRC and will tell you his three sons empower him to work towards making Preston County the best county for his family and yours.
-In his free time he enjoys getting outside with his family as much as possible.
-His determination to give back to his community is inspiring and we are delighted to have him on board!

 Aubrey Bartman, Intern